Man-in-the-Middle AttackHow Digital Eavesdroppers Intercept & Hijack Data

 The Impact of Man-in-the-Middle Attacks

-MitM attacks are really widespread, mainly because they're pretty easy to pull off.
 The IBM X-Force Threat Intelligence Index reports that 35% of hacking activities include MitM attacks.
-These attacks are especially harmful because they can sneak into networks without being noticed, steal personal information, and leave without a trace.
+MitM tactics are especially harmful because attackers can sneak into networks without being noticed, steal personal information, and leave without a trace.
+It could be months before anyone even notices the breach happened.

-Businesses hit by cyber attacks, including MitM attacks, face a high risk of failing.
+Businesses hit by major cyber attacks, including MitM attacks, face a high risk of failing.
 In fact, they have a 60% chance of going bankrupt within just 6 months.

 Stop chargebacks resulting from fraud and non-fraud sources.
 Get started today.REQUEST A DEMO